PlanesLab/gMCSpy/docs/examples.rst

 |
 |

-Advance Example, Calculating gMCS of Human-GEM with custom parameters
+Advance Example: Calculating gMCS of Human-GEM with custom parameters
 ----------------------------------------------------------------------

 In this example we will calculate all gMCSs up to length 4 of the `Human-GEM <https://github.com/SysBioChalmers/Human-GEM/releases>`_, using cplex and increasing the time limit to 1e5.